What is a custom SQL view?

-A SQL View is a SELECT statement which can be registered as a view.
-This enables extra data manipulation to the data in the tables for example
+A SQL View is a virtual table or query that returns data from 1 or more tables in a format which you define.
+This enables extra data manipulation to the data in the tables, for example:

-• Columns to be summed up, avaraged etc.
+- Columns to be summed up, averaged, etc.

 How to create a view